Zuehlke/machines-code-people/articles/sql.md

 sent by clients, using the data that are stored in the tables.
 You need to have an insight into these queries to know which one of them exactly is problematic.
-The database, or the ORM framework, usually has the ability to record all the queries in the log file, as well as the timing of their execution.
+The database, or the ORM framework, usually has the ability to record all the queries in the log file, as well as to measure their performance.
 It is vital that you are able to search the log files, find the number of queries at a certain time interval, find the slowest queries and frequently repeated queries.
 Sometimes for these things there is sufficient to manualy review a log files, and sometimes you will use tools (like pgBadger